MostafaHamdy3/E_Commerce_store/README.md

 ### Installation

-You can download the APK from here [Download APK](https://drive.google.com/file/d/1VvjnOm8_Iuut9ugQ6CINAT7GxR3rroHP/view?usp=sharing)
+You can download the APK direct on Android from here [Download APK](https://drive.google.com/file/d/1VvjnOm8_Iuut9ugQ6CINAT7GxR3rroHP/view?usp=sharing)

 OR run the project locally following these steps